• Skip to primary navigation

 Before you start this step, boil a kettle.

-Then, in a large bowl, cream 1/2 cup of softened butter with a hand mixer until it’s creamy and smooth.
+Then, in a separate large bowl, cream 1/2 cup butter (that’s already softened) with a hand mixer until it’s creamy and smooth.

 Then add 1/2 cup (packed) brown sugar and 1 room temperature egg (if you want to quickly bring an egg up to room temperature, you can submerge it in a bowl of warm/hot water).